juanalejandre97/Experimental-sessions-code/README.md

 - Experimental data measurement calculations
 - Data representation

-I hope this material can be useful for some another students or interested data analyst involved with physics and data analysis.
+The most of the code is contained in the files .m (typical matlab scripts) I hope this material can be useful for some another students or interested data analyst involved with physics and data analysis.